CAREER: A Foundation Model for Labor Sequence Data

 \paragraph{PSID.}

 The Panel Study of Income Dynamics (PSID) is a longitudinal panel survey following a sample of American families.
 It was collected annually between 1968 and 1997, and biennially afterwards.

 The dataset tracks families over time, but it only includes occupation information for the household head and their spouse, so we only include these observations.
 Occupations are encoded with OCC codes, which we convert to ``occ1990dd'' using a crosswalk \citep{david2013growth}.
-Like NLSY, PSID also includes three states corresponding to individuals who are not currently employed: unemployed, out-of-labor-force, and in-school.
+Like the NLSY surveys, PSID also includes three states corresponding to individuals who are not currently employed: unemployed, out-of-labor-force, and in-school.
 We include special tokens for these states in our sequences.
 We drop other examples with missing or invalid occupation codes.
 We also drop sequences for which the individual is out of the labor force for their whole careers.

 We consider five covariates: year, education, location, gender, and race.
-We include observations in the dataset from between the years 1979 and 2019.
+We include observations for individuals who were added to the dataset after 1995 and include observations up to 2019.
 We exclude observations for individuals with less than 9 years of education experience.
 We convert years of education to discrete states: no high school, high school diploma, some college, college, and graduate degree.
 We convert geographic location to one of four regions: northeast, northcentral, south, and west.
 We treat location as a static variable, using each individual's first location.
 We use the following races: white, Black, and other.
 We treat year and education as dynamic covariates whose values can change over time, and we consider the other covariates as static.
-This preprocessing leaves us with a dataset consisting of 32,306 individuals and 318,498 total observations.
+This preprocessing leaves us with a dataset consisting of 12,338 individuals and 62,665 total observations.